ankana2113/Diamond-Price-Prediction/README.md

-This is a machine learning project on Diamond Price Prediction The EDA file contains extensive data exploration and visualization The Model file contains trained Linear Regression, Lasso Regression and Ridge Regression models along with performance metrics
+This is a machine learning project on Diamond Price Prediction.
+The EDA file contains extensive data exploration and visualization.
+The Model file contains trained Linear Regression, Lasso Regression and Ridge Regression models along with performance metrics.